vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 ---

-_MIDIp2p represents a paradigm shift in audio networking, making JSON fast enough to replace binary MIDI protocols while retaining human-readable, web-compatible benefits.
-The framework enables professional-grade distributed audio applications with sub-15ms latency over standard network infrastructure._
+_JAMNet (JSON Audio Multicast) proves that human-readable protocols can achieve professional-grade performance, enabling the next generation of distributed multimedia applications with latencies that approach the fundamental limits of physics over standard network infrastructure._